 Ordering Procedure.
 All orders placed by Distributor for Products, Consumables, and Spare Parts require a written purchase order, are subject to acceptance by Massivit in Massivit’s sole discretion, and are subject to an overall credit limit as determined by Massivit from time-to-time.
 All purchase orders must be faxed to Massivit at fax # 972-8-6900758.
 Any additional or different terms on Distributor’s purchase orders shall have no force or effect and shall be superseded by the terms of this Agreement.
 Purchase Orders shall be signed by an authorized official of Distributor and shall specify: (a) the Purchase Order number; (b) quantities; (c) purchase price; (d) Tax status including exemption certificate number if tax exempt; (f) requested delivery schedule; (e) preferred shipping method and (f) exact “Ship to” address.

 Shipping/Title/Acceptance.
 Distributor shall be responsible for payment of the costs of shipping and insurance associated with the delivery of Products, Consumables, and Spare Parts.
-For Products, delivery will be FOB Israel Title to the Products, Consumables, and Spare Parts will pass to Distributor upon payment in full for the applicable order, exclusive of (i) title to the Software, which shall remain at all times with Massivit and/or its licensors and (ii) the rights retained under Section 2.1 above.
+For Products, delivery will be EXW Israel Title to the Products, Consumables, and Spare Parts will pass to Distributor upon payment in full for the applicable order, exclusive of (i) title to the Software, which shall remain at all times with Massivit and/or its licensors and (ii) the rights retained under Section 2.1 above.
 Until payment is made in full, Distributor shall keep the applicable Products, Consumables, and Spare Parts insured for their full value.
 All shipments shall be deemed accepted upon receipt.
 Distributor has a period of ten (10) days after receipt to notify Massivit in writing of any discrepancies or nonconformity in the applicable shipment.
 Massivit will promptly address any documented discrepancy or nonconformity.

 Massivit Order Cancellation.
 Massivit reserves the right to cancel, suspends, refuse, or delay any orders, if Distributor (a) fails to make any payment when due, (b) fails to meet credit or financial requirements established by Massivit, or (c) otherwise fails to comply with the terms and conditions of this Agreement.